MapManagement/anki-sync-server-docker/README.md

 server which encouraged me to publish my own.
 It is based on the Rust sync server.
 The official documentation can be found [here](https://docs.ankiweb.net/sync-server.html).

 I highly recommend using a reverse proxy to ensure a secure connection.
+You can start off with my compose configuration.

 ## Environment Variables